 The programme is completely taught in the English language, enabling participation of students and lecturers from many different nationalities.
 All lectures, discussions, and reading materials within the program are in English.

 The Media Technology MSc programme at Leiden University is a full-time programme that takes two years.
-However, by investment of an appropriate amount of extracurricular time, the programme can be finished within 20 months.
 It is a relatively intense study programme and students should be prepared to study full-time.
 The programme consists of three semesters and an extension.
 Each semester focuses on specific issues.
 During the first and second semesters students take a number of basic courses and do several projects.
 For details, see the curriculum.

 Within the Media Technology curriculum a portion of the total credits can be obtained by following elective (free choice) courses.
 Throughout the academic year there are many electives available within several faculties and studies of Leiden University and the ArtScience programme of the Academy for Creative and Performing Arts.
 Students are encouraged to use these opportunities for achieving their personal study goals, by taking elective courses in for instance Computer Science, Psychology, Art History, Linguistics and Philosophy.